magnars/s.el/README.md

 ### s-split `(separator s &optional omit-nulls)`

 Split `s` into substrings bounded by matches for regexp `separator`.
-If `omit-nulls` is t, zero-length substrings are omitted.
+If `omit-nulls` is non-nil, zero-length substrings are omitted.

 This is a simple wrapper around the built-in `split-string`.